supervisely-ecosystem/dev-assets-transfer/README.md

 3. Select the team you want to upload images from, enter the name of the target team and click `Compare data`
 <img src="https://user-images.githubusercontent.com/115161827/234905257-d42e13b3-7a7e-4438-9fa1-016f26b5fd18.png" />
-Keep in mind that the name of a destination team should be original, otherwise an application would not work
+Keep in mind that the name of a destination team should be unique, otherwise an application would not work

 4. Finally, click `Update data`
 <img src="https://user-images.githubusercontent.com/115161827/234905363-54478677-8f84-423b-a4c0-e50498abbb23.png" />